Joeperdefloep/QGIS-Documentation/docs/land_degradation_development/scripts/rasterizing.rst

 Test the tool
 ^^^^^^^^^^^^^

-Now, you can save and |play| run the script!
+Now, you can save and |start| run the script!
 Be sure to select a folder destination!

 .. figure:: img/prompt_01.png
    :align: center